kplabs-pl/sml-docs/src/tutorials/ml_deployment/model_training.rst

 .. _setup_project:

-Setup the project environment :tutorial-machine:`Machine Learning Workstation`
+Setup the project environment :tutorial-machine:`Machine learning workstation`
 ------------------------------------------------------------------------------

 1. Clone the model repository and enter it: